Help Me Choose

 Summary

-This car's balance of technology, performance, luxury and value marks it out as very special.
-True, it's not the very fastest EV of its kind, but we can't really imagine why you'd want to go any quicker than is possible here in a car of this sort.
-Logically, it's a much better all-round proposition than vastly more expensive rivals like the Porsche Taycan 4S or the Audi e-tron GT quattro but despite that, we can't imagine too much cross-shopping taking place with cars like those.
-Which is a pity because this Kia matches the Taycan and the e-tron blow for blow, even throwing in a few extra dynamic features of its own (like the Drift mode).
+it's not the very fastest EV of its kind; and point-to-point, it's not that much more rapid than less technically-sophisticated class alternatives from Tesla and Polestar.
+But we can't really imagine why you'd want to go any quicker than is possible here in a car of this sort.
+Logically, it's a much better all-round proposition than the vastly more expensive rivals that the size of this Kia makes you want to compare it to - cars like the Porsche Taycan 4S or the Audi e-tron GT quattro.
+But despite that, we can't imagine too much cross-shopping taking place with cars like those.
+Which is a pity because in some ways, this Kia matches the Taycan and the e-tron blow for blow, even throwing in a few extra dynamic features of its own (like the Drift mode).
 And of course offering a far higher standard of spec for the money.
 It's probably the car in this class you ought to choose, but it probably won't be.
 And perhaps that doesn't matter.
 The EV6 GT, like the Stinger before it, is there primarily to prove what Kia is capable of.
 Quite a lot, as it turns out.

 Background